flenoir/OpenFastFoodOC/README.md

   ### Exiting app

-   You can exit the program by combining CTRL + D
+   You can exit the program by hitting keystroke "x"